hpbl/HaskellKoans/README.md

 # HaskellKoans
-Project for the Function Programming course @ CIn/UFPE - Spring 2018
+Project for the Functional Programming course @ CIn/UFPE - Spring 2018

 ## The project